-Fur traders with the Pacific Fur Traders Company, an American company, left Fort Astoria in 1812, 23rd October (Franchere), for the Willamette Valley to establish a fur trading outpost.
-The intent was to establish a trading post close to the Kalapuyan tribal villages and form positive relationships with the tribes.
-Wallace House was built by William Wallace and Stephen Halsey in 1812 with the help of fourteen other men included Donald McKenzie (Henry, et al. 1897).
-Wallace house became the first American building in the Willamette Valley.
+Fur traders with the Pacific Fur Company, an American company, left Fort Astoria in 1812, 23rd, October (Franchere), for the Willamette Valley to establish a fur trading outpost.
+The intent was to establish a fur trading post close to the Kalapuyan tribal villages and form positive relationships with the tribes.
+Wallace House was built by William Wallace and Stephen Halsey in December 1812 with the help of fourteen other men included Donald McKenzie (Henry, et al. 1897).
+Wallace house became the first American building in the Willamette Valley and was occupied until at least 1814.

 The Wallace House was located at North Salem, within the Chemawa-Chemeketa (Tcha-mikiti) tribal region, at the northern edge of the Chemeketa Plains.
 The tribe controlled a vast area from the Lake Labish area to just south of the Salem Hills.
 The Chemeketa village was noted by Tribal members at Grand Ronde as being associated with the Santiam (Halpam) tribe of Kalapuya Indians.
+The Santiams had a landclaim that ended at Chemeketa Creek.
+The tribe north of Chemeketa creek was the Ahantchuyuk tribe of Kalapuyans.
+The village at Chemeketa Creek, extended south about a mile along the river and so its likely this was an autonomous village that could align politically with either tribe.
 The major resources of this region was noted as camas prairies, where many tribes would come to Chemeketa to dig camas, and the vast amount of wetland resources of Lake Labish.
+Because there was so much camas here, this was likely a seasonal root gathering encampment site where the Chemeketa village was normally some 200 individuals may have swollen to 500 or more in the vicinity in June and July due to root digging activities.

 Wallace House had a significant role in provisioning Astoria.
-The Americans had meat based diets.
-They did not like Native foods, including fish and salmon and chose to eat dogs and horses instead of native foods.
 A few explorers mention trying native foods like camas and wapato, but the fur traders really made their primary diets on venison, elk and fowl.
-Later, they began gardens with European vegetables but meat was their mainstay.
+Later, they began gardens with European vegetables but meat with rare native vegetables, wapato and camas, was their mainstay.
+Their gardens produced potatoes and radishes; the radishes all eaten by mice, and the potatoes some fifty bushels in 1813 (Franchere 232).
 The trading post in the Willamette Valley was in the center of a vast range-land for deer and elk and the post was looked to for providing meat along with the furs.
+Meat was preferred by fur traders because it was easily dried and preserved for traveling over long distances in fur trading.
+Meat and dried or smoked salmon traveled well.

 1812- on March 20, Messrs.
 Reed and Seton, who had led part of our men to the post on the Willamette, to feed them, returned to Astoria.
 These gentlemen described the country of the Willamette as charming and abounding in beaver and deer, and they told us that Messrs.
 Wallace and Halsey had built a trading house on a great prairie about 150 miles from the mouth of that river.
 Mr McKenzie and his party left us again on the thirty-first, to tell the gentlemen who were wintering in the interior the decisions that had been made at Astoria… On the twenty-fifth, Messrs.
 Wallace and Halsey returned from their winter quarters with seventeen packets of skins and thirty-two bales of dried meat.
 The latter articles were welcomed with much pleasure, … (Adventure at Astoria 1810-1814, Gabriel Franchere.)